 Antidepressants and Diabetes

-A systematic review of 22 studies looking at the possible link between antidepressants and type 2 diabetes was recently published in Diabetes Care.
+A systematic review of 22 studies looking at the possible link between antidepressants and diabetes (specifically type 2 diabetes) was recently published in Diabetes Care.
 The findings suggest that antidepressant use is an independent risk for type 2 diabetes.
 This is potentially a huge problem because the use of antidepressant use has increased 400% between 1988-1994 and 2005-2008 and continues to climb.

 In addition, antidepressants are being prescribed more commonly for other conditions other than depression such as pain control.
 It’s estimated that one out of every 10 Americans takes one antidepressant.
 And, antidepressants are the number one prescribed medication in the 18 to 44 year-old age group.

-Some antidepressants cause weight gain, but when that is adjusted for it still appears that antidepressants are independently linked to type 2 diabetes.
+Some antidepressants cause weight gain, but when that is adjusted for there is still a link between antidepressants diabetes.
 So there is probably other mechanisms by which antidepressants may increase the risk of type 2 diabetes.

 So what can you if you have depression and are at risk for diabetes?
 Consider non-pharmacologic treatments for depression.